RedDawe/Growing-denseNet-on-cifar10/README.md

+# Disclaimer
+The dense3n is just an idea.
+For luck of computational resources I couldn't train or fine-tune the network, or even try the netwok on ImageNet.
+The ideas should apply though.

+Also, probably read CLR, NasNet and denseNet papers before this.

 # dense3n

 I have always wanted an automatic network, the NasNets were the first (worth mentioning) to try that, but they are extremely expensive to train, so I came up with an alternative way to search for the architecture.
 While NasNets just basically brute force possible values for all parameters, I decided to handle each one on it's own.
 The basic structure is denseNet, first with dense block(s)* and then with a custom dense-reduction block, that theoretically might help the network hold the relative positions, by not ever using pure pooling layers.